 - Harry Potter Tour

 We woke up early and enjoyed a traditional Scottish breakfast which included baked beans, eggs, and other delicious things.
 And then we began our venture to the castle!
 It was a fairly long walk from our hotel, but we didn’t mind.
 The walk was beautiful!
-And the views from the castle were amazing.
+And on this rare clear day, the views from the castle were amazing.

-After being with so many people, I enjoyed spending the morning walking through the city with Bret.
+After traveling in a large group with so many people for a few days, I enjoyed spending the morning walking through the city with Bret.
 We were able to do everything we’d hoped, plus we found wonderful unexpected adventures along the way.
 We stepped into St Giles Cathedral.
 We just went in to grab a bottle of water from their cafe, but we were so happy that we walked inside.
 It was gorgeous.
-Breath taking.
-Amazingly beautiful.

 We learned so many neat facts on this tour like because of all the different Harry Potter book translations, Tom Riddle has some pretty funny names in certain languages in order for the letters to create Voldermort.
 We learned that the Elephant Cafe (which claims to be the birthplace of Harry Potter) wasn’t even open until after the first book was published.
 But this tour wasn’t only about Geeky Harry Potter Facts!
 We learned so much about Edinburgh, too.
 We got to see the Boarding School with 4 houses and 4 colors that were clearly the inspiration behind the 4 Harry Potter houses.
 And we got to see the street believed to inspire Diagon Alley, and our tour guide led us there through a narrow passageway and then we emerged and saw the store fronts that inspired the shop.
 There is a whimsical place called Ah-Ha-Ha and a place that could manufacture wands.
 It was such an impressive tour – definitely one of our highlights!